 Byron Bay is a vibrant and unique coastal town located in the far north-east of NSW, home of the eastern most point of Australia, the famous Cape Byron.

-The bustling collection of streets, shops and services that make up Byron Bay town sit adjacent to the safe, north-facing coastal pocket that is Byron's iconic Main Beach.
+The bustling collection of streets, shops and services that make up Byron Bay town sit next to the safe, north-facing coastal pocket that is Byron's iconic Main Beach.

 BYRON BAY HISTORY

-Named Cavvanbah by the local Bundjalung people, the town of Byron Bay's roots sit firmly in industry, with origins in dairy farming, timber and agricultural products.
+Named Cavvanbah by the local Bundjalung people, the town of Byron Bay has long been the country’s source of timber, dairy, and other agricultural products.

-Following the debut of the Aquarius Festival in 1973, Byron Bay began to develop its progressive and alternative identity, with hippies and those seeking alternative lifestyles pouring into the shire for the festival, with many settling in for the long term.
+Following the debut of the Aquarius Festival in 1973, Byron Bay began to develop its progressive and alternative identity.
+Hippies and those seeking alternative lifestyles started pouring into the shire for the festival, with many settling in for the long term.

-Formerly the site of a long jetty, the Main Beach of today is a postcard-perfect, world-famous white sand beach with rolling blue waves and mountain views, all framed by grassy hills and the backdrop of the bustling Byron Bay town.
+The Main Beach, formerly the site of a long jetty, is a postcard-perfect, world-famous white sand beach with rolling blue waves and mountain views, all framed by grassy hills and the backdrop of the bustling Byron Bay town.

 This busy beach is home to the iconic Byron Bay Surf Lifesaving Club, one of the oldest clubs in Australia and the proud home of the lifeguards who patrol the beach in the summer months.